witseie-elen4010/2023-group-lab-004/Documentation/Scrum4/sprint4_retrospective.md

 What could be improved?
 1. The naming of certain functions could be improved to make finding and fixing errors easier.
+2. Testing code in smaller chunks to make debugging easier.
+3. A saftey measure or process could be implemented to prevent last minute errors.